sequenceiq/blog/source/_posts/2014-07-17-announcing-cloudbreak.markdown

 comments: true
 categories: [Hadoop as a Service, Hadoop, Docker, Cloud, Cloudbreak]
 author: Janos Matyas
-published: true
+published: false
 ---

 _Cloudbreak is a powerful left surf that breaks over a coral reef, a mile off southwest the island of Tavarua, Fiji._

 _Cloudbreak is a cloud agnostic Hadoop as a Service API.
 Abstracts the provisioning and ease management and monitoring of on-demand clusters._

 Today is a big day for us and the Hadoop community - we are announcing the first `public beta` version of our open source and cloud agnostic **Hadoop as a Service API**.

 During our daily work with large Hadoop clusters in the cloud, `dockerized` environments and bare metal we were doing the same things over and over again.
 Although we are automating and `dockerizing` always everything, we felt that something is missing - an open source, cloud agnostic Hadoop as a Service API.
 Welcome [Cloudbreak](https://cloudbreak.sequenceiq.com) - you are one POST away from your on-demand Hadoop cluster on your favorite cloud provider.